-Or find the IP address: select Settings, then Network, and under CONTROL IP PORT.
+Or find the IP address: select Settings, then Network, and under CONTROL IP PORT find the IP Address.

-- 2. Enter the hostname or IP address in a web browser. - The PRISM HOME page displays. - 3.
+- 2. Enter the hostname or IP address in a web browser.
+The PRISM HOME page displays. - 3.
 Select API Help Page. - 4.
 If you have set a unique hostname for the instrument, enter it in the browser address bar and select the API Help Page link.